Flora Drummond: Political activism

 Flora Drummond joined the WSPU in 1906.
 Following a Liberal Party election meeting at the Free Trade Hall in Manchester Christabel Pankhurst and Annie Kenney were imprisoned for pressing the candidate, Winston Churchill, to answer the question 'If you are elected, will you do your best to make Women's Suffrage a government measure?'.
 When the two women were released the WSPU held a celebratory rally in Manchester which Flora, who had witnessed their arrests, attended and was persuaded to join the movement.
-Shortly afterwards Flora moved to London and by the end of 1906 had served her first term in Holloway after being arrested inside the House of Commons.
+Shortly afterwards Flora moved to London and by the start of 19067 had served her first term in Holloway after being arrested inside the House of Commons.
+Drummond and other released prisoners were greeted by Christabel Pankhurst and taken to Anderton Hotel for breakfast.
+The group was joined by Mrs Charlotte Despard, who oversaw proceedings, described it as "a joyful occasion".
+A resolution to welcome the women was debated, and Drummond made a speech, stating that fourteen days for what she did was not a great punishment.
+According to the account in the Sheffield Daily Telegraph, she declared she had "the blood of the Clan Drummond" in her.
+Describing the journey to Holloway in a Black Maria, Drummond recounted hearing the voice of fellow suffragette Ann Fraser saying "Oh Bonnie Scotland, what I am suffering for you now."

 Flora was known for her daring and headline-grabbing stunts, including in 1906 slipping inside the open door of 10 Downing Street whilst her companion Irene Miller was being arrested for knocking on the door.
 In 1908 Drummond and Helen Craggs were campaigning successfully against Churchill again.
 That year, Flora also became a paid organiser at the WSPU headquarters and hired a boat so that she could approach the Palace of Westminster from the River Thames to harangue the members of parliament sitting on the riverside terrace.